ucaiado/mlops-dynamic-risk-assesment/README.md

 This project is part of the [ML DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) program, from Udacity.
-I set up processes and scripts to re-train, re-deploy, monitor, and report on an ML model that estimates the attrition risk of each client from a company

-I deployed the model using the Flask package, and some API tests were also implemented.
+I set up processes and scripts to re-train, re-deploy, monitor, and report on an ML model that estimates the attrition risk of each client from a company.
+I deployed the model using the Flask package, and some API unit tests were also implemented.

 ### Install